Cyndi Wilson, DTM

 In your opinion, what are Toastmasters International’s major objectives and how would you work to achieve them?

-For the past 90 years, Toastmasters has supported and promoted confidence and self growth.
-Our footprint has grown over the years and I believe that we need to better serve our family of members by providing services where they are throughout the world.
-Providing consistent and local service to our world-wide members will encourage growth, brand awareness and retention.
+As we approach our milestone of 100 years, Toastmasters has supported and promoted confidence and self growth.
+Our footprint has grown over the years and I believe that we need to continue to serve our family of members by providing more automation to club and district activities (self-service), continue improvements in Pathways (ease of use and additional paths), improve our customer service model and provide additional marketing support.
+By providing consistent service to our world-wide members, we will encourage growth, brand awareness and retention.
 I still hear people asking "What's Toastmasters?" and that should not be happening still.

 Additional information about candidate: